bendorr/lucs_af/README.md

 - Custom loss functions for structural accuracy and classification
 - Optional template-based training
 - Checkpoint saving and validation
-- Weighted sampling and data augmentation
+- Weighted sampling (for class balancing in classification tasks) and data augmentation

 **Usage:**
 ```bash